-LADWP will present its Plan to its Board of Water and Power Commissioners.
-The annual LADWP Board Presentation will allow for public engagement, opportunity for public commenting, , solicitation of feedback from the LADWP Board, and sharing of any pertinent public service announcements.
-Keeping LADWP's customers informed is of utmost importance.
-For this reason, LADWP will develop and present updates in various outreach meetings.
+LADWP will present this Plan to its Board of Water and Power Commissioners.
+The annual LADWP Board Presentation will allow for public engagement, opportunity for public commenting, solicitation of feedback from the LADWP Board, and sharing of any pertinent public service announcements.